 Phi Gamma Delta Fraternity"

-at the U. of M."
+at the U. of M.

-Charter in October."
+a Charter in October.

-Chapter House"
+Recently Held at the Chapter House"

 Castle would be built in 1924-1925.